 TOUGH TIMES DID NOT KILL ME!

 Several days ago, I shared with my lifetime friend, who lost his wife a year ago, that both of my sisters now have breast cancer.
 His encouraging words were, “God is faithful; He will not let us be tempted (suffer) beyond what we are able to bear.
-And with every hardship, He will also provide a way out so that we can endure it” (I Cor.10:13).
+And with every hardship, He will also provide a way out so that we can endure it” (I Corinthians 10:13).
 This is my version of the Apostle Paul’s understanding and it is, at least for me, closer to the Greek.
-Paul had the idea that God was testing people; but James, for instance, believed that “God could not be tempted, nor does He tempt anyone” (Ja.1: 13).
-Basically, what ever happens to us we or others contribute to each other’s misery and suffering (Ja.1:14).
+Paul had the idea that God was testing people; however, James, for instance, believed that “God could not be tempted, nor does He tempt anyone” (James 1: 13).
+Basically, whatever happens to us we or others contribute to each other’s misery and suffering (James 1:14).

 What proof do we have that God can be part of our troubles?
-He extended a personal invitation to His followers: “Come to me, all you who are weary and burdened, and I will give you rest.
+God extended a personal invitation to His followers, “Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
-For my yoke is easy and my burden is light” (Mt.11:28-30).
+For my yoke is easy and my burden is light” (Matthew 11:28-30).
 Cancer did demoralize me, and I began to fight the disease.
 That weakened me and I was losing the battle.
 I turned to Ephesians 1:4, and learned that God was aware of me and He would decide what happens to me.
 I found peace in my mind and my PSA fell from 129 to the nineties before I had any treatments.
 After 30 radiations and treatments, the Oncologist informed us that I could not be cured because my cancer was microscopic and all over the body.
 That was 15 years ago.
 I had to let the Lord cure my mind before anyone could cure my body.